 Evaluate source credibility:

-- Blog posts and Medium articles: Lower credibility—verify claims with other sources
+- Blog posts and Medium articles: Treat as directional, not definitive; verify any specific claims with primary or peer-reviewed sources

 Don't read everything fully at first.
-Use abstracts, executive summaries, and introductions to determine relevance.
+Use abstracts, executive summaries, and introductions to determine relevance before committing time to a full read.

 Apply inclusion criteria: